xiaoiver/infinite-canvas-tutorial/README.md

 -   Exporting canvas content to PNG, JPEG and SVG formats
 -   Rendering images in the canvas
--   Extending the capabilities of SVG, using `stroke-aligment` as an example.
+-   Extending the capabilities of SVG, using `stroke-aligment` as an example

 <img src="./screenshots/lesson10.png" width="300" alt="Lesson 10 - import and export images">